cs320-wisc/f21/p2/README.md

 trigger decisions based on each of the leaf nodes in the decision tree.

-### Bias Testing
+### `bias_test` function

-Here's one possible way to measure racial bias in a predictor: for a given set of loan applications, how often would the outcome (approve/deny) have been different if the applicant was of a different race or sex, but was otherwise identical on all stats?
+Here's one possible way to measure racial/gender bias in a predictor: for a given set of loan applications, how often would the outcome (approve/deny) have been different if the applicant was of a different race or sex, but was otherwise identical on all stats?